sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 For more information on what hardware you need to provide to enable device encryption, see [Bitlocker device encryption hardware requirements](OEM-device-encryption.md)

-**Note:** If you are an IT Professional and want to understand how to configure and deploy Bitlocker in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.

 ## Windows Defender Credential Guard